tobi-wan-kenobi/bumblebee-status/docs/modules.rst

            if {file} = '/foo/bar.baz', then {file2} = 'bar'

     * mpd.host: MPD host to connect to. (mpc behaviour by default)
+    * mpd.port: MPD port to connect to. (mpc behaviour by default)
     * mpd.layout: Space-separated list of widgets to add.
 Possible widgets are the buttons/toggles mpd.prev, mpd.next, mpd.shuffle and mpd.repeat, and the main display with play/pause function mpd.main.

 contributed by `alrayyes <https://github.com/alrayyes>`_ - many thanks!